 One local favorite is Comestibles Cristóbal, a food lover’s heaven selling serrano ham from Granada, cured sheep and goat cheeses, sausages, sweets and pastries.
 The best part is that everything is either homemade or handpicked by the owners.

 4. A granada

 That’s right, a pomegranate!
 This yummy fruit gives the city its name, and as a result, it’s one of the most emblematic souvenirs in Granada.
 Granadas are all over the city, in all shapes and sizes—from pieces of jewelry, fridge magnets, ceramics and even candy.
-The possibilities are endless.
-What unique granada souvenirs in Granada can you find?
+The possibilities are endless—what unique granada-themed souvenirs in Granada can you find?

 5. Straw baskets

-Dating from the beginning of the 20th century, this art form is newer than some of the others but nonetheless a cherished tradition.
-The gypsy community has preserved the art of weaving baskets, and pieces made by master canasteros can be found at shops such as Espartería San José.
+Dating from the beginning of the 20th century, this art form is newer than some of the others, but a cherished tradition nonetheless.
+The Roma community has preserved the art of weaving baskets, and pieces made by master canasteros can be found at shops such as Espartería San José.

 It doesn’t just stop at baskets—straw carpets and other decorative items are also available.